 The method the team developed uses the ‘backbone’ of DNA, the structure it is built around.
 They grafted ‘aptamers’ – synthetic DNA molecules that bind to specific target biomarkers – to DNA backbones.

-When added to human serum, the aptamers bind to biomarkers before being analysed by passing through a nanopore detector.
+When added to human serum, the aptamers bind to biomarkers before being analyzed by passing through a nanopore detector.
 Nanopores are miniscule holes (often as small as a few billionths of a meter) that measure a change in electrical current as molecules pass through them.

 Each biomarker has a unique current signature, so the presence and concentration of target biomarkers can be analyzed in this way.